azukimochi/liri-node-app/README.md

 The creator of this application is azukimochi and she can be contacted via https://github.com/azukimochi.

 Please ensure to download the entire repo in order to have access to the appropriate files.
-Please ensure to install your own node modules and to create a .env file.
-Please enter in your own keys into the .env file, ensuring it looks like below:
+Please ensure to install your own node modules for all dependencies and to create a .env file.
+Please enter in your own keys into the .env file, ensuring it looks like the following:

 # Spotify API keys

 SPOTIFY_ID= <'insert yours'>

 SPOTIFY_SECRET= <'insert yours'>

 # Twitter API keys

 TWITTER_CONSUMER_KEY= <'insert yours'>

 TWITTER_CONSUMER_SECRET= <'insert yours'>

 TWITTER_ACCESS_TOKEN_KEY= <'insert yours'>

 TWITTER_ACCESS_TOKEN_SECRET= <'insert yours'>

 ___________________________________________________